IanWach/IntraResponsive-Framework/README.md

 ![Image](/assets/the_admin_screenshot.png)

 File in the values above.
-This will in turn be stored in the JSON File I created.
-Moreover, you can edit the JSON file manually.
+This will in turn be stored in the **JSON** File I created.
+Moreover, you can edit the **JSON** file manually.
 But for accuracy use this dashboard.

-7. In the Admin dashboard, I the point to link your class names with respective mobile and tablet class and id names.
-The syntax to change the classes is already done by the Framework.
-The class names will be stored in the JSON file.
-Then now open the CSS files for the mobile and tablet for the responsive part.
+7. In the **Admin dashboard**, I the point to link your class names with *respective mobile and tablet class and id names*.
+The syntax to change the classes is already done by the Framework. *The class names will be stored in the JSON file.
+Then now open the CSS files for the mobile and tablet for the responsive part.*

 8. Now with this, you will be fully having a fully responsive website across all devices.